 If you are testing a new installation and the server starts successfully, the next step is to decide upon a configuration alternative.
 We recommend the server be run as a service using the SystemWeaver Monitor Service.
-In addition, there are other server applications that the organization may want to incorporate, such as a SystemWeaver Slave Server and/or a SystemWeaver Notification Server.
+In addition, there are other server applications that the organization may want to incorporate, such as a SystemWeaver Mirror Server and/or a SystemWeaver Notification Server.

-For the installation to be usable, users have to be added, a meta model must be created or imported and views will need to be configured.
+For the installation to be usable, users have to be added, a meta model must be created or imported and then views will need to be configured.
 These topics and more are covered in separate articles in the Support Portal Knowledge Base.

 * The availability of the encryption option is restricted due to EU regulations.
 Please contact us for more information.